 It may be a cliché, but it is the most important issue relating to the resale.
 However, there is a multitude of things to contemplate under this broad category.
 Nor is it a matter of merely buying in the most expensive neighborhood.
 For instance, there have been many neighborhoods in Brooklyn and Manhattan that have seen a revival over the last several years.
 Nonetheless, a smaller house in a more affluent area will fetch more than a large home in a more modest neighborhood.

 Some qualities make the location more desirable.
-Foremost is the quality of the schools, making it a key consideration even if you do not plan to have children.
+Foremost is the schools’ quality, making it a key consideration even if you do not plan to have children.
 There have been several studies tying the quality of schools to the price of homes in the neighborhood.
-Frequently, test scores considered as the primary basis for the ranking.
+Frequently, test scores are considered as the primary basis for the ranking.
 There is a wealth of information online as well as websites that crunch the numbers.
 For instance, schooldigger.com provides ratings on New York City school districts.

 Additional considerationsAdditional considerations

 Several other essential criteria make a particular location desirable.
-These include being on a quiet street, a sense of community, the ability to walk to amenities such as shopping and schools, proximity to parks, and access to public transportation.
+These include being on a quiet street, a sense of community, walking to amenities such as shopping and schools, proximity to parks, and public transportation access.